Manojkumarreddy7175/Find_Your_AI/README.md

 # Find Your AI

-**AI House** is a platform that aggregates various AI tools into one place.
+**Find Your AI ** is a platform that aggregates various AI tools into one place.
 This repository includes:
 - A submission form for users to propose new AI tools.
 - An admin dashboard for approving or rejecting submissions.